 It’s been a rough couple of years, hasn’t it?
 Maybe with all the chaos around us, you didn’t reach your ministry growth goals, you didn’t actually launch that new program you wanted to, you didn’t get the support you hoped for.
 You might be wondering if you really have the energy or the heart to have high expectations again?

-In Episode 27, I’ll share three principles for developing resilience we can learn from the life of Joseph in the Old Testament, and three practical ways you can develop resilience in your own life.
+In Episode 27, I’ll share three ways to build resilience we can learn from the life of Joseph in the Old Testament, and three practical ways you can develop resilience in your own life.
 The dictionary definition of resilience is “returning to the original form or position after being bent, compressed, or stretched.”
 I can’t think of anyone in the Bible who was bent, compressed or stretched more than Joseph.

 The first thing we learn from Joseph is to know where you came from and where you are going.
 Joseph knew where he was headed.
 When he looked around and saw something different than what God had shown him, he knew it was not the end.
 God still had more for him to do.
 God still has more for you to do.
 When He called you to speak up and speak out for him, he knew there would be a pandemic.
 He knew we would see historic division in our country and opposition to His standards.
 And still, he called you.